Menu

 Equipment:

-• Gravel capable bikes are a must.
+• Gravel capable bikes are required.
 The gravel surfaces expected are mostly hard-packed gravel with some loose gravel places possible.

 • Your bike must be in good condition and ready for the route.